 The debugger is a good way to understand why the current situation leads to an issue.
 Once you have a way to reproduce an issue, you can use this tool.
 In some cases, however, issues will be in the past.
 If you have a user that reports an issue with a payment, an invoice that hasn't been sent, etc. the first step is to check what happened in the past.
 This can help you identify a pattern, which can lead to finding a way to reproduce (and then using the debugger).

 That is what the Server Logs feature is for.
 It lets you see past executions of workflow runs that happened on the server (see this for more details about the client-server distinction).
 You can access the server logs in the Logs Tab.

-Note that server logs depend on the version of your app, so you should make sure you are focusing on the one the issue was reported in (Live versus Development).
+Note that server logs depend on the version of your app, so you should make sure you are focusing on the version where the issue was reported in (Live vs. Development).

 To search logs, you need to define the starting and the ending dates of the search.
 Searching logs can take some time, and the Editor will display entries as they arrive.
 When you already see some results and scroll down, the editor will fetch more entries (and the caption of the search button will change according to the situation).

 If your app has a lot of traffic, you'll see a lot of logs.

 It is useful to narrow down the search by using some search criteria.